JuliaTrustworthyAI/LaplaceRedux.jl/docs/src/index.md

 ![](https://raw.githubusercontent.com/pat-alt/LaplaceRedux.jl/main/docs/src/tutorials/www/posterior_predictive_mlp.png)

-## Limitations and Goals.
+## Limitations.

 This library currently offers native support only for models composed and trained in Flux.
 It is also limited to binary classification problems.
+Finally, it also requires additional testing.